 Stock Up On Bottled Water

-In a state of emergency, there may not be accessible clean water—and you may not have the resources to boil water.
-Keep a case or two of bottled drinking water both in your home and in your car so you have clean water wherever you go.
+In a state of emergency, there may not be accessible clean water—and you might not have the resources to boil water.
+Keep a case or two of bottled drinking water ($4, Target) both in your home and in your car, so you have clean water wherever you go.
 If you have a bathtub, clean it and fill it with water for an extra supply of drinkable water.

 Make a Natural Disaster Preparedness Kit

 Keep disaster preparedness essentials in one easy-to-access spot.
 Look for a waterproof bag ($20, Dick's Sporting Goods) or suitcase ($29, Overstock), so all your necessities stay dry.
-Pack items like candles, matches, flashlights, batteries, first-aid supplies, an extra phone charger, a blanket, and a multi-tool with a knife or scissors included.
-A set of clean (and dry) clothes may also come in handy if you get soaked.
+Pack items such as candles, matches, flashlights, batteries, first-aid supplies, an extra phone charger, a blanket, and a multi-tool with a knife or scissors included.
+A set of clean (and dry) clothes will also come in handy if you get soaked.
 Also, get a map of your area to keep on hand.
-If you can find one, include a weather radio so you can keep on top of what’s happening in your area.
-If you know you will for sure be affected by a natural disaster, consider packing prescription medications, cash, and important personal documents.
+Also consider including a weather radio ($40, Amazon), so you can keep on top of what's happening in your area.
+If you know you will, for sure, be affected by a natural disaster, consider packing prescription medications, cash, and important personal documents.

 Prepare Your House for a Hurricane

-Heavy flooding can do a number on your home, and damage is often inevitable.
+Heavy flooding can do a number on your home, and the damage is often inevitable.
 However, there are some steps you can take to hurricane-proof your home.
-Bring all outdoor furniture inside.
+Bring all the outdoor furniture inside.
 Secure the gutters on the outside of your house and make sure the drains are clear so they can work as they're supposed to.
 Keep tarps and rope handy in case you need to patch holes from storm damage.
-If you can, board up windows with plywood and seal seams around exterior doors and windows with caulk.
-Check the edges of your basement as well to seal holes where water could come in.
+If you can, board up windows with plywood ($27, The Home Depot) and seal seams around exterior doors and windows with caulk.
+Check the edges of your basement as well to fill holes where water could come in.